 Routledge engineer’s slide rule by S A Smith, made of boxwood and brass with steel end caps.
 It has been repaired, many years ago, with riveted on nickel silver plates.
 Samuel Albert Smith (Coventry Road, Birmingham) was working from 1850 to 1862.

-Applied Observation of Fire Slide Rule Mk VI made by J A Nicholl & Co of London in 1916.
+Apparatus, Observation of Fire Slide Rule Mk VI made by J A Nicholl & Co of London in 1916.
 The rule is made of aluminium with brass end pieces.
 The body of the rule is 16” long.
 When purchased it was minus cursor and a replica of the brass cursor has been made using the scans of a similar rule in Herman van Herwijnen’s archive on Rod Lovett’s website as a reference.

 Thomlinson’s Equivalent Paper Slide.
 This mahogany and boxwood slide rule is 585 mm long and has two slides.
 The scales are lettered A to E from top to bottom.
 Scales A & B in conjunction with C enable the area of a sheet of paper to be calculated.
 Scales D and E are concerned with calculating the weight of a ream of paper using either standard sizes given on scale E or the size calculated using scales A to C. Reams of 480, 500 and 516 sheets are catered for.
 J Thomlinson Lm, Publishers, Partick, Glasgow.

 Hudson’s Pump Duty Computing Scale, made by W F Stanley, London, late 19th or early 20th century.
 A celluloid faced wooden open frame slide rule with nickel silver end braces and two slides.
 It has a Morocco leather covered, card slip case.
 The scales are: discharge in cubic feet, discharge in gallons, stroke feet & inches, efficiency (single acting & double acting), time pumping, revolutions or double strokes per minute, inches diameter of barrel.
 The last scale is in three sections over two lines.
 If the lower line is used then the result has to be either multiplied or divided by ten.
-J G Hudson C.E. also invented a horsepower computing rule (for steam engines), a shaft & girder slide rule, and a photographic exposure calculator, all of which were also made by Stanley.
-These scales were all made in a variety of materials including card, opaque celluloid, and ivory.
+J G Hudson C.E. also invented a horsepower computing rule (for steam engines - see below), a shaft & girder slide rule, and a photographic exposure calculator, all of which were also made by Stanley.
+These scales were all made in a variety of materials including boxwood, card, opaque celluloid, and ivory.

 Carpenter’s slide rule signed ‘J Aston Maker Warranted Best Box’, made of boxwood and brass with steel end caps.
 John Aston was one of a number of rule makers named Aston working in Birmingham in the 19th century.
 A two foot two-fold rule.
 I originally thought it was by Isaac Aston of London.